zangqilong198812/quicklaunchpage/_pages/privacypolicy.md

 **5.5 User Account Cancellation:**

-If you decide to stop using OneClick, you can cancel your account.
-Account cancellation can be achieved in "OneClick My Edit Personal Profile Cancel Account".
+If you decide to stop using SnapAction, you can cancel your account.
+Account cancellation can be achieved in "SnapAction My Edit Personal Profile Cancel Account".
 You can also contact us at zangqilong@gmail.com, provide relevant information, and we will help you cancel your account within 24 hours.
 Before you cancel your account, we will require you to perform necessary identity verification, including personal identity, security status, device information, etc. For the process and content of cancellation, please refer to the guidance on the account cancellation page.
 You understand and acknowledge that the act of canceling the account is irreversible.
 After you cancel your account, we will stop providing you with services and delete all information about your account or anonymize the relevant information, except as required by laws and regulations.

 **6. How We Store Your Personal Information**